-You’re probably imagining a hooded individual sitting behind their computer, cloaked in darkness, save for the din of their monitor.
+You’re probably imagining a hooded individual sitting in a dark room, lit only by the din of their monitor.

 And what are they doing?
 Typing.
 Furiously typing.
 With malicious intent.

-It’s easy to imagine hackers as evil geniuses who understand computers in a way we never will, wielding magic keyboards allowing them to break into any government, bank, or home with the push of a button.
+It’s easy to imagine hackers as evil geniuses who understand computers in a way we never will.
+They’re seen as wielding magic keyboards, breaking into any government, bank, or home with the push of a button.

 Quick question: did you learn about hackers from television and movies?

 Don’t worry if you did, that’s the story for most people.
-And while it’s certainly entertaining, TV hackers haven’t done much to inform us about what real hacking is, or how to protect ourselves from it.
+And while it is entertaining, TV hackers don’t inform us about what real hacking is, or how to protect ourselves from it.

 For better or worse, hacking is not nearly as cool as the movies make it seem.